In response to this, scientists have come up with napping as adaptive behavior.

 Naps bring a lot of benefits on many different levels and help in holistic recovery and lifestyle.

-A study conducted by NASA showed that military pilots and astronauts perform better after a 40-minute nap on metrics of performance and alertness.
+A study conducted by NASA showed that military pilots and astronauts perform better after a 40-minute nap.
 Test subjects showed a 34% improvement in performance and 100% improvement in alertness.

-This proves that naps can increase the quality of performance and a person’s attentiveness right after a nap but the improvement in alertness can actually extend to even hours after waking up.
+This proves that naps can increase the quality of performance and a person’s attentiveness right after a nap.
+But the improvement in alertness can even extend to hours after waking up.

-There are psychological benefits to napping as well since it separates you from your stressors and is an easily accessible way of getting some rest and relaxation.
+There are psychological benefits to napping as well.
+They separate you from your stressors, and are an accessible way of getting some rest.

 Different Kinds of Naps

-There are different kinds of naps and depending on your lifestyle and needs, you can choose and decide on your sleep and nap pattern.
+There are different kinds of naps.
+Depending on your lifestyle and needs, you can decide on which sleep and nap pattern is right for you.

 The first kind is habitual napping or having a set time out of each day for naps.
 These naps, taking a permanent place in your sleep cycle, help keep even out your energy at a high level throughout the day.